tomcairns1/NortheasternCovidTesting/README.md

 ## Introduction
-This project aims to answer the question of whether Northeastern University in Boston, MA has an effective Covid strategy.
-In addition it is used as a way to explore the data and look for trends.
-This project was created in the fall of 2020 when the Covid-19 pandemic continued to get worse, but many colleges had reopened with additional restrictions.
-Northeastern's strategy involved testing for all students and faculty multiple times a week.
-It also limited gatherings and required facemasks to be worn at all times on campus.
-Additionally it implemented it's "NU Flex" learning model which allows students to attend class in person at limited capacity or to attend remotely.
+This project is used to monitor the COVID-19 situation at Northeastern University in Boston, MA.
+I believe the way the university displays and publishes their data is not an effective representation.
+Therefore I have created this project to visualize the data myself.

 The goal of this program is to visually represent the trends in positive transmission rates and the change in rates between Massachusetts and Northeastern.